 Chocolate Espresso Wafers

 I hope you came here hungry!
-Today’s guest blogger is Rachel from Not Rachael Ray.
+Today’s guest blogger is Rachel from Rachel Cooks.
 She made cookies with coffee espresso (!!) in them; they are perfect for snacking on any time during the day.
 Let’s get to business!

-But I do love easy to prepare meals.
+I love easy-to-prepare meals.
 With a one-year-old running around, who has time for a dish that takes hours to prepare?

 Enough about me, let’s get to the cookies!
 I was so excited to contribute to Katrina’s genius idea of “I’ll Bring the Cookies.”
 What could be better than a whole month of cookies?
 These are a family favorite every year so I know this would be the cookie I was “bringing” to the party.